Blood Clots (cont.)

 Aspirin is commonly used to decrease platelet function in the treatment of heart attack and stroke.
-Other anti-platelet drugs include clopidogrel (Plavix), ticlodipine (Ticlid) and aspirin and dipyridamole (Aggrenox).
+Other anti-platelet drugs include clopidogrel (Plavix) ticlopidine (Ticlid) and aspirin and dipyridamole (Aggrenox).

 Warfarin (Coumadin) acts as a blood thinner by blocking clotting factors (II, VII, IX and X) that depend upon vitamin K. Every patient is unique when it comes to the dosing requirements for warfarin (Coumadin), and blood tests are routinely done to make certain that the blood is anti-coagulated to the appropriate level.
 There are numerous drug interactions with this medication that can cause the blood to become "too thin" such as some antibiotics.
 Warfarin (Coumadin) dosing always needs to be monitored by a healthcare professional, and a patient should never alter the dose of this medication without consulting with their healthcare professional.

 Newer Factor Xa inhibitor medications have been approved for the treatment of certain types of atrial fibrillation, deep venous thrombosis and pulmonary embolism.
 They begin working almost immediately and do not need blood tests to monitor their activity.
-Medications in this class of anticoagulants include apixaban (Eliquis), rivaroxaban (Xarelto), dabigatran (Pradaxa) and edoxaban (Savaysa).
-As opposed to warfarin, which can have its anticoagulation activity reversed, at present there is no reversal agent available in the United States for Factor Xa inhibitor medications.
+Medications in this class of anticoagulants include apixaban (Eliquis), rivaroxaban (Xarelto), and edoxaban (Savaysa).
+Dabigatran (Pradaxa) also is an alternative anticoagulation medication that is a direct thrombin inhibitor.
+As opposed to warfarin, which can have its anticoagulation activity reversed, at present there is no reversal agent available in the United States for Factor Xa and thrombin inhibitor medications.